melodyyangaws/sql-based-etl/README.md

 [*^ back to top*](#Table-of-Contents)
 ## Post Deployment
-Run a EKS connection command that can be found on [CloudFormation Output](https://console.aws.amazon.com/cloudformation/) in Stack SparkOnEKS.
+Run a EKS configure command that can be found on [CloudFormation Output](https://console.aws.amazon.com/cloudformation/) in Stack SparkOnEKS.
 It looks like this:
 ```bash
 aws eks update-kubeconfig --name <eks_name> --region <region> --role-arn <role_arn>